orbforge/orb-docs/docs/orb-app/notifications.md

 ### Advanced Events & Alerts

-Available in our paid subscription tiers, create rules and get alerted for changes in connectivity or performance including:
+Available for all tiers, create rules and get alerted for changes in connectivity or performance including:

 - Score changes: monitor for changes to Orb, Responsiveness, Reliability, and Speed Scores
 - Location changes: monitor for changes to country, country code, state, city, or ISP name